jgOhYeah/TunePlayer/extras/API.md

 Uses the built in Arduino [`tone`](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) function.

 ### `TimerOneSound` Derived Class
-Uses Timer One in avr based boards (atmega328p specifically).
+Uses Timer One in avr based boards (atmega328p and atmega32u4 specifically).
 This offers a low more control over things such as the duty cycle.
 This class can be inherited by another class that overrides the `uint16_t m_compareValue(uint16_t counter)` method that returns the value at which the pin should go low when using fast pwm mode. `counter` is the value that the timer will reset at.

 See [this code](https://github.com/jgOhYeah/BikeHorn/blob/main/BikeHorn/soundGeneration.h) for an example (and original target) for the Timer One method.

+One the Arduino Uno, Nano and Micro, sound is output on pin D9 (PB1 for atmega328p, PB5 for atmega32u4).

 ### `MIDISound` Derived Class
 TODO: Not implemented yet.